Parenting

 Growing up, I had little to no supervision online.
 My parents didn’t realize the extent of the internet and how dangerous it could be.
 To them, it was an educational tool to do research and type up reports for school.
 But for me, it quickly became a tie to the outside world that I had been sheltered from.
 Online, I could chat with friends at all hours of the day, look up whatever I wanted, play video games, and watch movies that my parents would’ve likely vetoed.
 Even though I was a “good” kid, I was tempted on more than one occasion to chat with boys, and I quickly realized there might be more to internet and social media safety for kids.

-Now that I’m a mom, I know how important it is to stay up-to-date with the apps and technology my kids will one day have access to.
+Now that I’m a parent, I know how important it is to stay up-to-date with the apps and technology my kids will one day have access to.
 While I love aimlessly scrolling through TikTok, I have my reservations about allowing my children to use anything similar.
 My kids are only 6 and 5 years old, so it’s easy enough to keep them away from apps on my phone.
 But after talking to friends and family members who have pre-teens and teens, I’ve heard how they are struggling to monitor what their children are watching and putting out there on apps like TikTok.
 I know I’ll be there soon too, so I reached out to two experts on social media safety for kids to help parents navigate this tricky topic.

 Meet the expert